indradenbakker/CarND-Advanced-Lane-Lines-master/README.md

 ![Calibration of chessboard (9x6) images](images/camera_calibration.png)

 ### Apply a distortion correction and perspective transform
 Next, I used the camera calibration values (that were saved to the file calibrate_camera.p) to distort the raw lane lines images and at the same time I've warped them as well.
+Warping the files are done by eyeballing the source points and the destination points.
 The code for the distortion and the warping is included in the file `image_transformations.py` in seperate functions.
 The code for the other parts below are also added to the same file.
 ![Calibration of test image](images/undistorted_warped.png)

 ### Create color mask
 To determine the lane lines I've used two parallel pipelines: a color mask and an sobel filter.
 The color mask is splitted in a yellow and a white mask.
+I've converted the image from RGB space to HSV space.
+The thresholds are chosen on emperical results.
 Both are applied to the warped image.
 ![Calibration of test image](images/color_mask.png)

 ### Add Sobel filter
 Next to the color mask I've used a Sobel filter on the x-direction and y-direction to detect lane lines.
+I've converted the image from RGB space to HSL space, and threshold the S channel as well as the L channel.
+These thresholds are chosen on emperical results as well.
 ![Calibration of test image](images/sobel_filter.png)

 ### Combine color mask and sobel filter to create binary mask